grootran/Aqara-Advanced-Lighting/README.md

 - Check that entity_id exists and is correct
 - Verify RGB color values are 0-255
 - Ensure speed is 1-100

+### T1 Strip segment count issues
+- Ensure your T1 Strip's `length` attribute is correctly set in Z2M
+- The integration reads this to calculate segment count (5 segments per meter)
+- If unavailable, it defaults to 10 segments (2 meters) with a warning

 ### Device firmware
 - Make sure your device firmware is up to date